MrLately/microcenter_inventory_checker/README.md

 ---------------------------------------------------------------------------------------------------------------------------------

-When everything is set you can run micro.py
+When everything is set make sure you have installed the required modules from requirements.txt then you can run micro.py